-Owning stock in a cool company like Beyond Meat or Spotify may give you bragging rights, but that doesn’t mean you should go all in.
+Owning stock in a cool company like Coupang or Roblox may give you bragging rights, but that doesn’t mean you should go all in.
 Investing in a single stock is inherently more risky than investing in a diversified basket of stocks.
 But buying a basket of individual stocks can be expensive after accounting for brokerage charges tied to each purchase or sale.

 The trick is to use exchange-traded funds (ETFs).
 ETFs are low-cost funds that track an index like the S&P 500, and mirror the performance of the index.
 Because they hold the same proportion of securities as their index, buying just one ETF gives you instant exposure to a wide assortment of stocks.

 For further diversification, multiple ETFs can be combined for better risk-adjusted returns.
-If all that sounds too hard to manage on your own, Syfe provides global ETF portfolios diversified across geographies, sectors, and asset classes for a small annual fee starting from 0.4% per annum.
+If all that sounds too hard to manage on your own, , Syfe provides global ETF portfolios holding stocks, bonds, and gold that are diversified across 23 markets.

 Maximise your income